octospacc/sitoctt/en/blog/2023-09-15-Mollette-per-Capelli-Colla-e-Sassolini.md

 </ul>

 <p>Meanwhile, in the frenzy of everything, I had beads going right, left, on the desk, on me, and then on the floor.
 While doing the opening and closing, some even splashed into the air...<br>
-Most of what I lost I found again in the days immediately after, however, when I walked around my room and felt something <em>crunchy</em> under my slippers.
+Most of what I lost I found again in the next few days, however, when I walked around my room and felt something <em>crunchy</em> under my slippers.
 I couldn't find a very small part, obviously, also because in the meantime I vacuumed shortly afterwards.</p>

 <p>In the end, after making these 3 for my mother...
 I almost started wanting some made like this too though! 😅️ <br>
 So I made at least one more, but this time, having infinite time, I tried with vinyl glue.<br>